 The UK plans to exit the EU on 29 March 2019.
-Lloyd's remains committed to doing business with their European partners once the UK leaves the EU and started underwriting EEA risks on 1 January 2019 through their Brussels subsidiary.
-The Syndicate commenced writing business through Lloyd's Brussels starting 1 January 2019 and will work closely with Lloyd's to ensure continued operation on this platform.
+Lloyd's remains committed to doing business with their European partners once the UK leaves the European Union and started underwriting EEA risks on 1 January 2019 through their Brussels subsidiary.
+The Syndicate will not be participating on the Lloyd's Brussels platform as it will be in run off.